Teacher in Charge: N. Dow.

 You want to keep your career options open or if you are considering a career in any science or in law, writing , politics, farming or a trade or or if you are just interested in the world around you and want to be able to make informed decisions about consumer products and your effect on the environment.

-Chemistry develops habits of thinking logically and clearly that can be applied to almost any sort of work
+Chemistry develops habits of thinking logically and that can be applied to almost any sort of work

 A knowledge of chemistry is useful, no matter what career you follow